What Are the Symptoms of Factitious Disorders?

 Diagnosing factitious disorders is very difficult because of, again, the dishonesty that is involved.
 Doctors must rule out other possible physical and mental illnesses before a diagnosis of factitious disorder can be considered.

-If the doctor finds no physical reason for the symptoms, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
+If the doctor finds no physical reason for the symptoms, or suspects that symptoms or abnormal laboratory results may be self-induced, he or she may refer the person to a psychiatrist or psychologist, mental health professionals who are specially trained to diagnose and treat mental illnesses.
 Psychiatrists and psychologists use specially designed interview and assessment tools to evaluate a person for a factitious disorder.
 The doctor bases his or her diagnosis on the exclusion of actual physical or mental illness, and his or her observation of the person's attitude and behavior.

 How Are Factitious Disorders Treated?